 All risk assessments and method statements will need to include consideration of the potential for environmental incidents.
-Suitable incident response equipment, should be maintained at appropriate locations on site and Project staff be suitably trained to use such equipment and respond to such emergencies.
+Suitable incident response equipment should be maintained at appropriate locations on site and Project staff be suitably trained to use such equipment and respond to such emergencies.

 The Project will prepare and implement an Emergency Preparedness and Response Plan to include requirements for co-ordination with the applicable external agencies (i.e. emergency services), impacted stakeholders and statutory authorities in the instance that a pollution incident occurs.

 The plan will identify procedures for reasonably foreseeable emergency situations.
-As per the ACWA Power Project Company ESMS Implementation Manual, this is required to include drills at the Project site and any relevant training to specifically involved personnel.
+This should include drills at the Project site and any relevant training to specifically involved personnel.

 When establishing the Emergency Preparedness and Response Plan, the following should be considered: